 Klijnsma is originally from the Netherlands.
 Between the Netherlands and the US “there is a big difference, culturally, with money,” he says.
 In the Netherlands, banks try to reduce fraud to as close to zero as possible, whereas in the US, there’s more emphasis on keeping money moving.

 Klijnsma explains that Europe has had chip-and-PIN cards for years.

 In the US, payments are made really easy, and like I said before, if you make payments easy, it’s also easy for the bad guy once he has the information.
-The concept of the magnet swipe is the reason why there’s been so many breaches.Yonathan Klijnsma
+The concept of the magnet swipe is the reason why there have been so many breaches.Yonathan Klijnsma

 The US has continued to use magnetic stripes long after Europe has discontinued them, says Klijnsma.
 That makes transactions very easy, but also makes it easy to steal credit card data.
 Fortunately, cards with chips have become more common in the US.